reliablerascal/fort-washington/README.md

 ## What I'd Like to Learn Next to Advance this Project
 Fortunately I had the time to revise and improve this project after completing my studies at Columbia.
 Some possible next steps:
 <ul><li>Work with outlets to develop this story or variants based on this framework.
 Related to this, I'll need to find ways to work around outlets' proprietary content management systems.
+<li>Create my own set of recommendations to help small, CMS-restricted outlets scope out exactly what it would take (e.g. AWS setup) to host this sort of project.
 <li>Develop a scrollytelling story using MapBox's 3-D utilities, e.g. to show Von Humboldt's climb up Chimborazo.
 </ul>